The Anglo-American Adventure

 Benjamin Franklin promoted unity among the colonies at the Albany Congress by publishing the first political cartoon in American history.
 He left Delaware and Georgia out of the cartoon because he did not expect them to participate.

 In 1756 the rulers of Europe found something to fight over--a rematch between Maria Theresa of Austria and Frederick II of Prussia, the two main antagonists from the last war.
 This transformed the French and Indian War into the Seven Years War.
 Still, George Washington remained the only British hero for a while.
 In North America the French continued to win the battles, though they were outnumbered almost every time.
 The French captured Fort Oswego in 1756, and Fort William Henry, another fort in upstate New York, in 1757 (the latter battle was the setting for The Last of the Mohicans, the famous novel by James Fenimore Cooper).
 They also turned back another attempt on Fort Duquesne in 1758.
 Most humiliating was the battle of Carillon (Fort Ticonderoga), in which the French commander, Louis-Joseph de Montcalm, defeated a British force five times larger than his own.
 The problem was that the war was being waged on three continents (North America, Europe and India), and Britain was spread very thin in all three places.
-The Indian front didn't need help after the British won a crushing victory there in 1757 (the battle of Plassey), so the question was whether to concentrate available forces in North America or Europe.(31)
+The Indian front didn't need help after the British won a tremendous victory there in 1757 (the battle of Plassey), so the question was whether to concentrate available forces in North America or Europe.(31)

 The battles of the French and Indian War.